 - The Director of Student Rights and Responsibilities may also assist with any housing or academic changes the survivor wishes to initiate.
 These interactions are voluntary and confidential, and a SARA may accompany the survivor to these meetings.

 - Campus Safety officers are on duty 24 hours a day, seven days a week, and will initiate an investigation into an act of sexual misconduct solely at the request of the survivor.

 - At the discretion of the survivor, Campus Safety may assist in filing a report with the Portland Police Bureau.
-Campus Safety officers are trained in working with survivors of sexual assault and rape by members of the Portland Police Sex Crimes Unit.

 - If survivors would like to contact the police directly, they should file a report in the jurisdiction where the incident occurred.
 In an emergency situation, please call 911.
 The Portland Police Bureau may also be contacted 24-hours a day through their non-emergency number: 503-823-3333.

-- A Sexual Assault Forensic Exam (SAFE) can be an integral piece of evidence in a case involving sexual misconduct.
+- A Sexual Assault Forensic Exam (SAFE) can be an integral piece of evidence in a case involving sexual offenses.
 A SARA can explain the SAFE procedure and help you obtain the exam if you choose.